 In a word, hell yes.
 I know for a fact, the moment these drop and we get that shipment from JVC Kenwood, one of these bad boys is going in my Colorado Z71!

 Don’t get me wrong, is the $1,699 AUD price tag a little much?
 Yes.
 But apart from the physical size, there’s a lot of head unit here for your dollars.
-The technology they’ve managed to shoehorn inside this thing is impressive.
+The technology they’ve managed to shoehorn inside the Kenwood DMX9720XDS is impressive.
 Not to mention the general amazing quality of JVC Kenwood units.

 Some cars might find it difficult to find a home for the 10.1″ screen in the dash, but, that’s why they invented reciprocal saws, #AmIRight?
 As for the rest of the flagships being released this year, game on – the bar’s been set pretty high.